ktonon/cog/README.markdown

 Getting Started
 ---------------

-Install the `cog` gem from a terminal
+Install the `cog` gem

 ```bash
 $ gem install cog
 ```

-Consider an existing project with the following directory layout
+Once installed prepare a project for use with `cog`.
+For example, consider a project with the following directory layout

 ```text
 PROJECT_ROOT/